 I’d like to look at a few of the points raised by these findings in little more detail here:

-Misophonia in women vs men – It’s certainly the case that there at least *appears* to be a higher prevalence of misophonia among women than men but it would be interesting to see if larger studies back this up.
+Misophonia in women vs men – There does appear to be a higher prevalence of misophonia among women than men but it would be interesting to see if larger studies back this up.
 It may be the case that men are, in some instances, less forthcoming about their health issues.
 A study conducted by the National Pharmacy Association in 2012 showed that men visited their GP 4 times a year compared to 6 times a year for women.
 Men also visited pharmacies 4 times a year on average compared to 18 times for women.

-Misophonia and ethnicity – They’ve quoted the gene variant as being associated with ‘people of European ancestry’.
-I was surprised by this finding as the misophones who contacted me on Allergic to Sound come from all over the world.
-While it’s certainly possible that each and every one of these people have some European ancestry, somewhere down the line, it seems unlikely.
-It will interesting to see if they are able to identify any other possible gene variants further down the line.
+Misophonia and ethnicity – 23andMe quoted the gene variant rs2937573 as being associated with ‘people of European ancestry’.
+I was really surprised by this finding as the misophones who contacted me on Allergic to Sound come from all over the world.
+While it’s certainly possible that they all have some European ancestry, somewhere down the line, it will interesting to see if they are able to identify any other possible gene variants in the future that refute this finding.

 That 20% figure – I can usually spot a fellow misophone in public – we have pretty tell tale signs – there’s a certain flicker that passes across the eyes when a trigger sound is in play… a rush for headphones… a jitteryness.
 Unless there is dramatically sliding scale of misophonia sensitivity I’d be surprised if as many as 2 in 10 humans have misophonia.
 Looking at my own friend set I would have put the figure much much lower.
-However, once again this based on subjective observation.
+This is a very subjective observation.